 Your individual NPI follows you everywhere, so if you work at more than one practice location or setting, you do not need to get two NPIs.
 An NPI does not expire or deactivate, unless you deactivate it by submitting a change in status request using a National Provider Identifier Application/Update form.
 (CMS-10114)

 All health care providers who are HIPAA-covered entities, whether individuals or organizations, are required by law to obtain an NPI when transmitting electronic health information in connection with HIPAA standard transactions, even if a billing agency prepares the transaction.
 Even if you do not meet the criteria of a HIPAA-covered entity, you may still be required to obtain an NPI.
 There are additional reasons why there is value in obtaining one.

 National Provider Identifiers are used in health care claims and may be tied to provider notes in electronic health records.
 Additionally, NPIs are used increasingly to match providers to data.

+Before enrolling as a provider in Medicare or becoming credentialed with Medicaid or private payers, you will need to obtain an NPI.
 The NPI serves as a "digital footprint" that can enable better understanding of the care provided, including specific nutrition interventions, RDN attribution to patient care, and the evaluation and reporting of outcomes and quality measures.
 Health care trends suggest that the use and application of the NPI will grow as a result of changes in health care delivery and payment.

 Types of NPIs